 There’s no need to stress if you’ve gotten them confused before.
 You’re absolutely not the only one!
 It’s all about grasping the unique benefits of each option and figuring out the right time to go for one over the other.

-Read This: How Shutterstock Contributor Program Works
+Read This: How Much You Can Earn from Shutterstock

 Comparing the Services and Pricing of Both Platforms